sinecoug/chauffeur_tracker/docs/index.md

 ## API reference

-Reference documentation provides all the details about these resources:
+Discover details about these resources:

 * [`drivers` resource](reference/drivers.md): use to retrieve, create, and update driver objects.
 * [`schedules` resource](reference/schedules.md): use to retrieve, create, and update driving schedule objects.

 ### Status codes and errors

-* [Error handling information](overview/error-handling.md): gets you out of a bind if an error occurs.
+* [Error handling information](overview/error-handling.md): get out of a bind if an error occurs.

 ## Support

 If you have any questions or run into any issues while using the Chauffeur Tracker API, we're here to help!

 Contact us at chauffeur-tracker-service\@abc.com.